baselbers/woocommerce-pdf-invoices/readme.txt

 = 2.9.6 - October 5, 2017 =

+- Fixed: Non-dismissable notice by temporary disabling it.
 - Fixed: PDF invoice marked as sent when sent to admin.

 = 2.9.5 - September 20, 2017 =